A man looking at a phone

 The following table shows a selection of sponsored SIM Only plans on Canstar Blue’s database with links to referral partners.

-How do I check my Telstra balance?
+How can I check my Telstra balance?

-You can check your balance via the My Telstra app, which is available on both Android and iOS platforms.
+You can check your balance via the My Telstra app, which is available on Android and iOS platforms.

 Telstra prepaid and postpaid plans